jrwalden/pixel-pizza/README.md

 The slices aren't truly 'unique' as there aren't enough layers so you will eventually get duplicated make ups of the layers.
 I could fix this in the future by adding more layers.

+## Future plans

+To make the slices genuinely 'unique' I could explore a procedural generation approach which, instead of using template positions of pepperoni pieces, could randomly generate locations and use collision detection checks to maintain a natural aethetic.

 ## Other

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).